Creating Discovery Rules

 To create a rule:

-1. Click Administration > Configuration > General > Discovery.
-The Discovery Sources tab of the Discovery page appears:
+1. Select Discovery.
+The Discovery Analysis tab of the Discovery page appears.

 3. Click the Create Rule button.
 The Create Rule popup appears:

-4. Click the Rule Type dropdown list and select Accounts.
+4. From the Rule Type dropdown list, select Accounts.

 5. (Optional) Type in text strings for the following if you want to limit the scope of the rule: